Why Sweden ditched its negative rate experiment

 The Riksbank has been here before.
 Its 2010-2011 decision to raise interest rates after the financial crisis was closely scrutinised.
 On that occasion it reversed course and cut rates again soon afterwards, drawing charges of “sadomonetarism” from Nobel-prize winning economists and inspiring the Fed to slow its monetary tightening.

 Now, there are questions being asked again after the Riksbank raised rates while the Swedish economy is slowing and inflation falling.
-Mr Ingves is clear that in a world wracked by economic uncertainty, “if the choice were to be at zero or slightly negative, to be at zero is a good place to be”.
-He argues that as Swedish growth has been stronger in recent years than the eurozone’s “it is not all that strange that we slightly distance ourselves from the eurozone”.
+Ingves is clear that in a world wracked by economic uncertainty, “if the choice were to be at zero or slightly negative, to be at zero is a good place to be”.
+He argues that as Swedish growth has been stronger in recent years than the euro zone’s “it is not all that strange that we slightly distance ourselves from the euro zone”.

 Yet, some economists argue that the Riksbank may be forced to return to negative territory if the economy weakens or the sharp drop in inflation - the annual rate fell from 1.7 per cent to 1.2 per cent in January on the back of low energy prices - intensifies.